-The following table summarizes as of August 31, 2018, the number of outstanding equity awards granted to employees and non-employee directors, as well as the number of equity awards remaining available for future issuance, under FactSet's equity compensation plans:
+The following table summarizes as of August 31, 2018, the number of outstanding equity awards granted to employees and nonemployee directors, as well as the number of equity awards remaining available for future issuance, under FactSet's equity compensation plans:

-(In thousands, except per share data) (a) (c) Number of securities (b) Number of securities remaining to be issued upon available for future issuances exercise Weighted-average under equity compensation plans of outstanding options (excluding and exercise price of outstanding securities reflected in column (a)) Plan category restricted stock vesting options Equity compensation plans approved by security holders 3.286(1) 6.850(3)Equity compensation plans not approved by security holders Total 3,286(1) \$ 153.05(2) 6,850(3)
+(In thousands, except per share data)

+Plan category (a) Number of securities to be issued upon exercise of outstanding options and restricted stock vesting (b) Weighted-average exercise price of outstanding options (c) Number of securities remaining available for future issuances under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 3,286(1) \$153.05 (2) 6,850 (3) Equity compensation plans not approved by security holders Total 3,286 (1) \$153.05 (2) 6,850 (3)

-- (1) Includes shares of FactSet common stock subject to outstanding restricted stock that will entitle each holder to the issuance of one share of common stock as they vest. - (2) Calculated without taking into account shares of FactSet common stock subject to outstanding restricted stock that will become issuable as they vest, without any cash consideration or other payment required for such shares. - (3) Includes 282,398 shares available for future issuance under the FactSet Research Systems Inc. Non-Employee Directors' Stock Option and Award Plan, as Amended and Restated and 268,942 shares available for purchase under the FactSet Research Systems Inc. 2008 Employee Stock Purchase Plan, as Amended and Restated.
+(1) Includes shares of FactSet common stock subject to outstanding restricted stock that will entitle each holder to the issuance of one share of common stock as they vest.

+(2) Calculated without taking into account shares of FactSet common stock subject to outstanding restricted stock that will become issuable as they vest, without any cash consideration or other payment required for such shares.

+(3) Includes 282,398 shares available for future issuance under the FactSet Research Systems Inc. Non-Employee Directors' Stock Option and Award Plan, as Amended and Restated and 268,942 shares available for purchase under the FactSet Research Systems Inc. 2008 Employee Stock Purchase Plan, as Amended and Restated.